Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Work Caboose

-E++/OB Yes $125 A very nice work caboose from 1957 only: has a gray cab, a gray tool bin and black, heat-stamped lettering plus a gray-painted, sheet-metal frame with sans-serif lettering and bar-end, metal trucks with single tab coupler.
+E+/OB Yes $ 95 A very nice work caboose from 1957 only: has an unpainted gray cab with black, heat-stamped lettering, an unpainted gray tool bin plus a gray-painted, sheet-metal frame with sans-serif lettering and bar-end, metal trucks with single tab coupler.
 Catalogued by Lionel as "6119-75" but only "6119" appears on the sides.

 Photo of the other side.

-A few small paint chips on the frame and that's about it for flaws!
-The caboose is completely intact and both the cab and frame are very, very clean with gorgeous lettering!
+The frame has a couple of muted (but very readable) letters plus a few tiny paint chips and that's about it for flaws!
+The caboose is completely intact and both the cab and frame are very, very clean with strong lettering!

 An "aerial" view.